Skip to content

 A payload must be given along with a MediaType specifying the format with which it will be resolved.

 An adapter provides an Encoder and/or a Decoder implementation.
 An Encoder creates BodyPublisher instances that stream a given object's serialized form.
 Similarly, a Decoder creates BodySubscriber<T> instances that convert the response body into T. Encoders & decoders are given Hints to customize their behavior.
-One notable hint is the MediaType, which can be used to further describe the desired mapping format (e.g. specify a character set).
+One notable hint is the MediaType, which can be used to further describe the desired mapping format (e.g. specify a charset).

 Example - An HTML Adapter